By-Laws

 ARTICLE XIV — AMENDMENTS

-These Bylaws may be changed or amended by a majority of the Active Members present at any Regular Meeting or by a majority of the Active Members voting via regular mail or e-mail ballot.
+These Bylaws may be changed or amended by a majority of the Active Members present at any Regular Meeting or by a majority of the Active Members voting via regular mail, e-mail ballot, or any other method otherwise prescribed by the Executive Committee that allows for a vote of membership at large.
 Any proposed amendments must be approved by a majority of the Executive Committee prior to submitting the changes to the membership for a vote.